Relocation Guide · Last updated 2 June 2026

 The appeal is straightforward when you lay it out.
 Gibraltar is British: English language, English common law, British-style institutions and a culture that British retirees find immediately familiar.
 You are not learning a new language, navigating a foreign legal system, or adjusting to a fundamentally different way of life.

-And then there is the tax position.
-Which, for anyone considering retirement income and estate planning, is worth paying serious attention to.
+And then there is the tax position, which for anyone considering retirement income and estate planning is worth paying serious attention to.

 Tax in Gibraltar for Retirees